AnithaDharaneedharan/phonebook-test/README.md

 # React Phonebook Test

+## I  HAVE ATTACHED NOTES ON ANSWERS.md file

 ## Intro

 This is a very simple React app that allows you to filter and view peoples contact details.
 All the data for the contacts is currently hardcoded on the clientside.